 - The coverage of the species' populations and thus the representativeness of the data may be lower at the beginning of the time series (see also map 1).
-As more countries join in later, the indices improve in accuracy each year. - Large year to year fluctuations or a low number of transects, can cause large standard errors, leading to uncertain EU or Pan-European trends. - In almost half of the EU countries there is no Butterfly Monitoring Scheme yet.
-The trends shown only represent the countries in map 1.
-However, because they are based on a wide range of countries, including the larger ones as France, Germany and the United Kingdom, we believe that they are reasonably representative of the EU as a whole. - Apart from the EU countries the Pan-European trend is determined by Switzerland, the western part of Ukraine, the Bryansk area in Western Russia, Armenia and Norway.
+As more countries join in later, the indices improve in accuracy each year. - Large year to year fluctuations or a low number of transects, can cause large standard errors, leading to uncertain trends. - In almost half of the EU countries there is no Butterfly Monitoring Scheme yet.
+The trends shown only represent the countries in map 1, which means they are based on a wide range of countries, including the larger ones as France, Germany and the United Kingdom.
+However extra data from the countries in the east of the EU would make the results more representative. - Apart from the EU countries, the European trend is determined by Norway and Switzerland, and the pan-European trend also by the western part of Ukraine, the Bryansk area in Western Russia and Armenia.
 For many species these non-EU countries in the analysis represent only a minor part (sometimes less than 10%) of the distribution as compared to the EU countries.

-- This means that the Pan-European trends in this report are dominated by the trend in the EU.
+- This means that the European and Pan-European trends in this report are dominated by the trend in the EU.
 Most of Russia, Ukraine, the Balkans and the Mediterranean are still not covered. - It should also be noted that Article 17 Reports from EU Member States, in accordance with the EU Habitats Directive, show that the three butterfly species monitored for the Grassland butterfly Index that are listed in the Habitats Directive Annexes are in Unfavourable-inadequate or Unfavourable-bad condition in most biogeographical regions.
 Grassland habitats on which many European butterflies and other insects depend are also in Unfavourable-inadequate or -bad condition.
 This corroborates the concern that the overall state of butterflies and their grassland habitats is poor and determined action to halt further losses and support recovery is needed across the European farmed landscape.

-Table 2: Supra-national European trends of the 17 butterfly species of the European GrasslandButterfly Indicator.
+Table 2: Pan-European trends (EU plus Norway, Switzerland, Ukraine, Russia and Armenia) of the 17 butterfly species of the European Grassland Butterfly Indicator.
 For the trend classification see annex II.
-N2000 : Species listed on the annexes of the Habitats Directive

 Pan-European trend Species Trend classification

-Decline: 9 species Phengaris arion N2000 moderate decline

-Lasiommata megera moderate decline
+Decline: 5 species Lasiommata megera strong decline

-Euphydryas aurinia ^{N2000} moderate decline
+Phengaris arion N2000 moderate decline

 Thymelicus acteon moderate decline

-Lycaena phlaeas moderate decline
+Phengaris nausithous N2000 moderate decline

 Ochlodes sylvanus moderate decline

-Coenonympha pamphilus moderate decline

-Polyommatus icarus moderate decline

-Maniola jurtina moderate decline

-Stable: 3 species Erynnis tages stable
+Stable: 7 species Euphydryas aurinia N2000 stable

-Cyaniris semiargus stable
+Erynnis tages stable

-Polyommatus bellargus stable
+Polyommatus coridon stable

+Coenonympha pamphilus stable

+Maniola jurtina stable

+Cupido minimus stable

+Lycaena phlaeas stable

-Increase: 3 species Anthocharis cardamines moderate increase
+Increase: 4 species Polyommatus icarus moderate increase

-Polyommatus coridon moderate increase
+Anthocharis cardamines moderate increase

 Spialia sertorius moderate increase

+Polyommatus bellargus moderate increase

-Uncertain: 2 species Cupido minimus uncertain
+Uncertain: 1 species Cyaniris semiargus uncertain

-Phengaris nausithous ^{N2000} uncertain